Adopt COVID -19 Process

 Special Note for adopters outside of Maine

-Currently, outside of the state of Maine, we are allowing adoptions only to residents of New Hampshire, Vermont, Massachusetts, Connecticut, New York and New Jersey.
+Currently, outside of the state of Maine, we are allowing adoptions only to residents of New Hampshire, Vermont, and Massachusetts.
 As travel restrictions are changed, we will update our policies.
 We appreciate your understanding during these difficult times.

 PLEASE NOTE: With the COVID-19 crisis, we are seeing an enormous increase in the number of applications... but our supply of kittens has not grown to match!
 At this time, we will not be posting adoptable kittens on this page.
 Approved adopters will be contacted when we find a kitten that matches your interests, and as best we can, we will serve adopters in the order their applications were received.
 Submit your application today!

 For the health and safety of our cats and kittens, they are adopted to indoor-only homes.

 All of our cats are spayed or neutered, current on rabies and distemper vaccines, and tested for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV) prior to going to their new home.
 HART provides a 7-day health guarantee.

 Please be aware that all HART cats must leave the shelter or adoption location in a carrier.
 Please be prepared to take your cat home with you the day of your appointment.
 We occasionally have some for sale at the shelter.

 Many veterinarian offices offer a free or reduced cost post-adoption well-pet visit for animals adopted from local shelters.
 Please contact your veterinarian for specifics.

 We want every adoption to be for life, but sometimes situations change.
 Whether the adoption happened days, weeks, or years ago, if you can no longer keep your HART cat, we want it to come back to HART.

 $160 Kittens up to 6 months

 $95 Young adults 6 months up to 5 years